d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 of the object shouldn't in the image.
 Ideally we could learn a system that would somehow exploit this knowledge.
-Pigs usually don't fly and planes usually don't swim.
+Pigs usually do not fly and planes usually do not swim.
 Nonetheless, we could still recognize a flying pig were one to appear.
 This ideas is taken to an extreme in the children's game 'Where's Waldo', an example is shown in :numref:`img_waldo`.